 Security

-Cryptocurrency is in the blockchain physically.
-Whereas the Tangem card stores private keys to access addresses on the blockchain.
+The cryptocurrency is technically located on the blockchain, while the Tangem card stores the private keys used to access blockchain addresses.

 • Where are the keys stored?

-When you activate your card, wallet keys are created, which are needed to manage your funds.
+Wallet keys, which are needed to manage your funds, are created when you activate your card.
 The keys never leave the chip after the wallet activation and are not transferred anywhere.
-The primary purpose of the chip is to keep them safe and sound.
+The primary purpose of the chip is to keep the keys safe and secure.

 • How are wallet keys generated?

 The key is generated on the card using a hardware random number generator during card activation.
 The entropy for the random number is taken from the chip’s physical sensors.
-It means no one can ever know your private key.
-The hardware random number generator is a component of the Samsung chip.
-You can read the safety assessment document at this link.
+This means that no one can ever know your private key.
+The hardware random number generator is a component of the Samsung-produced chip.
+You can read the safety assessment document via this link.

 • How is the private key cloned on the backup cards?

 When a backup is created, a secure communication channel is established between the cards using the Diffie-Hellman key exchange protocol, after which the keys are transferred from one card to the other.
-This mechanism is fully protected against Man-in-the-Middle attacks since the first step is that the cards authenticate each other with a two-way attestation, and the encryption is done with a 256-bit key.
-The strength of the encryption is maximum, and the application will not be able to decrypt the keys under any circumstances.
+This mechanism is fully protected against man-in-the-middle attacks since the first step involves the cards authenticating each other with a two-way attestation, and the encryption is done with a 256-bit key.
+This is a top-level encryption protocol, and the application will not be able to decrypt the keys under any circumstances.

 • Is there a seed phrase in the wallet?

-Tangem does not use BIP39 technology (seed-phrase) cause considers it highly insecure.
-The presence of a public key is a potential vulnerability.
-Firstly, hot and "warm" wallets always have access to the key, which can be hacked.
-Secondly, having the key in an open place at home, work, or elsewhere is always a potential risk of compromise.
+Tangem does not use BIP39 (seed phrase) technology, believing it to be highly insecure.
+The presence of a key in plain sight is a potential vulnerability.
+Firstly, hot and "warm" wallets always have access to this key, which can be hacked.
+Secondly, having the key in an unsecured location at home, work or elsewhere always involves the potential risk of compromise.
 Instead, Tangem offers a backup on 2 or 3 identical cards.
 The cards hold the keys and never share them with anyone; they are protected by an access code.
-Thus you have 2 or 3 duplicate keys for one vault (your wallet).
-They are equal; you can keep them in different places and use any of them.
-And the most important thing is that the keys have never been in public view.
+You therefore have 2 or 3 duplicate keys for one vault (your wallet).
+They are equal, so you can keep them in different places and use any of them.
+The most important thing is that the keys are never in public view during their life-cycle.
 No bug or vulnerability in the software can expose the key at the moment it is generated.
-It is as safe and secure as possible.
+It is totally safe and secure.

-The card is based on a chip that generates a private key during wallet creation using a hardware random number generator.
+The card is based on a chip that generates a private key during the wallet creation process, using a hardware random number generator.
 The entropy for the random number is taken from the chip’s physical sensors.
-The key never leaves the chip in plain sight and after the wallet is activated.
-The chip's primary purpose is to keep it safe and sound.
+The key never leaves the chip in an unencrypted state or after the wallet is activated.
+The chip's primary purpose is to keep the key safe and secure.

 • Where is the guarantee that the manufacturer doesn’t know the key?